 You’ve probably heard stories from people who say they can’t eat wheat in the U.S. but can eat it in Europe.

-I, too, have wondered if there’s something weird about U.S. wheat that has led to spikes in celiac disease and gluten disorders.
+I, too, have wondered if there’s something weird about U.S. wheat that has led to spikes in gluten disorders, so I did a little digging.

 In this article, I will explain the similarities and differences between U.S. and European wheat, how wheat has changed over time, and why I think Americans say they can tolerate European wheat during their travels but then feel sick once they resume their regular diets in the U.S.

-Remember, people with celiac disease should avoid all sources of gluten, a protein found in wheat, rye, barley, and sometimes oats, regardless of where the gluten comes from.
+Remember, people with celiac disease should avoid all sources of gluten, a protein found in wheat, rye, barley, and sometimes oats, regardless of where in the world the gluten comes from.

 Celiac disease affects one percent of the worldwide population, and the only treatment for this autoimmune disorder is a strict, lifelong gluten-free diet.